Rick Ferrell: Major leagues

 Ferrell made his major league debut with the Browns at the age of 23 on April 19, 1929.
 He spent the 1929 season as a reserve catcher backing up veteran Wally Schang, and had a .229 batting average in 64 games.
 New Browns manager and former catcher, Bill Killefer, made Ferrell his starting catcher for the next three seasons, and he would catch in more than 100 games in each.
 His batting average rose to .306 in 1931, elevating him one to one of the best catchers in the American League.
 Although he led the league's catchers in errors and passed balls, he also led the league in assists.
 In 1932, Ferrell hit .315, the best among American League catchers, with 30 doubles and 65 runs batted in.
 He ended the season ranked 13th in voting for the 1932 American League Most Valuable Player Award.

 On May 10, 1933, the financially strained Browns traded Ferrell, along with Lloyd Brown to the Boston Red Sox, in exchange for Merv Shea and some cash.
 Two months later, Ferrell was selected along with his brother to play for the American League team in the inaugural Major League Baseball All-Star Game held on July 6, 1933.
-American League manager Connie Mack used Ferrell to catch the entire game in a 4–2 American League victory, even though future Baseball Hall of Fame catchers Mickey Cochrane and Bill Dickey were also on the team.
+American League manager Connie Mack used Ferrell to catch the entire game in a 4–2 American League victory, even though future Baseball Hall of Fame catcher Bill Dickey was also on the team.
 When the Red Sox played the Cleveland Indians two weeks later on July 19, 1933, Ferrell hit a home run against his brother Wes, who later hit a home run off Boston pitcher Hank Johnson, marking the first time in major league history that brothers on opposing teams had hit home runs in the same game.
 Ferrell ended the year with a .290 batting average along with a career-high 77 runs batted in.
 Although Ferrell once again led American League catchers in errors, he also led in assists and in baserunners caught stealing.
 Despite the Red Sox' seventh-place finish, Ferrell ranked 12th in voting for the 1933 American League Most Valuable Player Award.